sandeshtiwari/Udacity-Linux-Configuration-Project/README.md

 15) Change the path for the client_secrets.json file everywhere '/var/www/FlaskApp/FlaskApp/client_secrets.json'
 16) Make sure that the client secrets file matches the Authorized JavaScript origins on the credentials page.
-	- Add the IP address to the list.
+	- Add the IP address to the list, eg. by visiting https://console.cloud.google.com/apis/credentials
+	- Also update the client_secret.json file or redownload it after adding the IP by visiting the same URL
 17) Disable root login:
 	- run sudo nano/etc/ssh/sshd_config
 	- change the PermitRootLogin without-password to PermitRootLogin no